Star Trek: New Voyages

 Star Trek: New Voyages, known from 2008 until 2015 as Star Trek: Phase II, is a fan-created science fiction webseries set in the fictional Star Trek universe.
-The series was designed as a continuation of the original Star Trek (aka ST:TOS or just TOS), beginning in the fifth and final year of the starship Enterprise's "five-year mission."
+The series was designed as a continuation of the original Star Trek (aka ST:TOS or just TOS), beginning in the fifth and final year of the starship Enterprise's "five-year mission".
 The first episode was released in January 2004, with new episodes released at a rate of about one per year.
 Production on new episodes halted in June 2016 following the release of new fan film guidelines by CBS/Paramount after they sued the makers of Star Trek: Axanar, with three episodes in post-production left unreleased.
 The sets constructed for New Voyages were licensed as a 'Studio Set Tour' beginning in July 2016.

 The series was the first such show with extensive standing sets, and that attracted the talents of a number of professional writers and actors associated with official Star Trek productions, including George Takei reprising his role as Sulu in "World Enough and Time", and Walter Koenig as Chekov in "To Serve All My Days".
 Eugene Roddenberry Jr., the son of Star Trek creator Gene Roddenberry, served as consulting producer.

 The show's episode "World Enough and Time" was nominated for the Hugo Award for Best Dramatic Presentation, Short Form in 2008, alongside episodes of Doctor Who, Torchwood, and Battlestar Galactica, but lost to the Doctor Who episode "Blink".

 History

-Star Trek: New Voyages was created by James Cawley and Jack Marshall in April 2003.
-Jack Marshall came aboard as a producer with the idea to market the series on the internet.
-The first episode, "Come What May", debuted on the internet in January 2004.
-The first episodes were filmed on new sets at a long-shuttered car dealership in Port Henry, New York, but production eventually moved to a former Family Dollar store at 112 Montcalm St. in downtown Ticonderoga, New York.
+In April 2003, Star Trek: New Voyages was created by James Cawley and Jack Marshall.
+Jack Marshall came aboard as a producer with the idea to market the series on the Internet.
+The episodes are conventionally numbered as starting with season 4, to convey the idea of continuing from the original three-season series.

+In January 2004, the first episode, "Come What May" (S4 E0), debuted on the Internet.
+The first episodes were filmed on new sets at a long-shuttered car dealership in Port Henry, New York, but production eventually moved to a former grocery store at 112 Montcalm St. in downtown Ticonderoga, New York.
 This facility is open to the public for tours and is officially licensed by CBS.

+In 2006, Jack Marshall went on to work on the Battlestar Galactica reboot.

-For a five-episode run beginning with "Blood and Fire" in December 2008 and ending with "Kitumba" in December 2013 the series title was changed to Star Trek: Phase II before reverting to New Voyages.
+From 2008 through 2013, for a five-episode run beginning with "Blood and Fire" (S4 E4; December 2008) and ending with "Kitumba" (S4 E8; December 2013), the series title was changed to Star Trek: Phase II, before reverting to New Voyages.

-New Voyages creator James Cawley himself portrayed Captain Kirk in the first nine episodes before turning the role over to Brian Gross, choosing to assume a more behind-the-scenes role.
-Jack Marshall would go on to work on the Battlestar Galactica reboot in 2006.
+In 2014, New Voyages creator James Cawley, who himself portrayed Captain Kirk in the first nine episodes (S4 E0-8), turned the role over to Brian Gross, deciding to assume a more behind-the-scenes role.